 Watch the video below to see how you can easily identify if the profile contacting you on Facebook is a fake.

-A more complex approach comes with the variation of the scam where they use the name Shirley Herriot.
+A more complex approach comes with the variation of the scam where they use the name Shirley Herriot, represented by a fake lawyer - say, Lenwood Powell.
 In this case, you might be contacted by a real Facebook friend.
-Your friend's account is real, but he/she got hacked - and the scammer contacts everyone on their Friends' list, including yourself.
+Your friend's account is real, but he/she got hacked - and the scammer contacts everyone on their friends' list, including yourself.

 Of course, you get excited and send a Facebook message to this organization.
 After they congratulate you, they will 'connect' you with Shirley Herriot, who claims to be a Facebook Processing representative at Grant n Lottery Entitlement Evaluation, which is also a fake position.
 Facebook doesn't have such a thing.